JDBONFOR/swift-rxswift-subjects-examples/README.md

 [![5.2 Swift](https://img.shields.io/badge/Swift-5.2-green.svg)](https://github.com/Naereen/badges)
 [![14 iOS](https://img.shields.io/badge/iOS-13x+-blue.svg)](https://github.com/Naereen/badges)

-Inside RxSwiftSubjects.playground file, you found the diferents RxSwift subjects with example code.
+Inside RxSwiftSubjects.playground file, you found the different RxSwift subjects with example code.

 ## Details
 What is a Subject?
-The subject receive an event and it send to subcribers that was subcriber to him.
+The subject receive an event and it send to subscribers that was subscriber to him.

 ### Types of Subject
 - PublishSubject